swarmfund/swarm-network-governance/GAPs/GAP_ 1580561720_Council_Duties_Upgrade.md

 ## Purpose and rationale for the constitutional change and its intended outcomes

-Many Swarm Network members feel a lack of structure and community engagement at the Swarm Foundation.
+Many Swarm Network members feel a lack of structure and community engagement at the Swarm Network.
 Therefore, we believe that the duties of the SNC have come to require an upgrade and to be described in greater detail.

 ## Identify the specific uses for which any Swarm Treasury funds may be expended to support the Governance Action;